golflimaechoecho/node_info/README.md

 ## Description

-This module prepare facts from a Puppet Server directory.
-You can load multiple sources `feed_type` of information, cmdb, tags, schedules, backup/snapshot thru a CSV flat files.
-The CSV file require a identifier `key_field` to associate with Puppet agent fact using `lookup_nodename_fact` default to `hostname`, You can uses other fact `certname`, `ipaddress` and limited to one agent fact.
+This module prepare facts from a primary Puppet server.
+You can load multiple sources `feed_type` of information with comma delimited values files.
+The CSV file require a identifier `key_field` to associate with Puppet agent fact stated in `lookup_facts` parameters.
+You can specify more than one fact, avoid complex lookup facts and it will increase Puppet compilation time.

 ## Setup

-Declare `node_info` class, will prepare a node_info.yaml when there any relevant data found that belong to the agents. node_info only refreshed when there was changes on sources.
+Declare `node_info` class will prepare a node_info.yaml when there any relevant data found that belong to the agents. node_info only refreshed when there was changes on sources.

 UNIX: `/etc/puppetlabs/facter/facts.d/node_info.yaml`
 Windows: `C:\ProgramData\PuppetLabs\puppet\cache\facts.d\node_info.yaml`